 The programme is addressed to interested parties up to the age of 28, who have completed studies in or are currently studying music, with experience in ensemble and orchestral playing, and with a great interest and first experiences in historical performance practice.

-The auditions for the scholarship programme 2018–2020 have taken place in March and April 2018.
-The next call for applications will be uploaded here in autum 2019.
+The auditions for the scholarship programme 2020–2022 are going to take place in spring 2020.
+The call for applications will be uploaded here in autum 2019.

 Frequent questions and answers about the scholarship programme: